 Where:

-- Net Operating Income (NOI) = Revenue – Operating Expenses
+- Net Operating Income (NOI) = Revenue – Operating Expenses (before interest and taxes)

-- Total Debt Service = Principal Repayments + Interest Payments
+- Total Debt Service = Principal Repayments + Interest Payments due in the period

 How to Calculate Debt Service Coverage Ratio in Excel